Nursing (NURS)

 NURS 556 Pathophysiology, Assessment, and Therepeutics II 3

-This systems-based course focuses on advanced knowledge and practice related to pathophysiology, pharmacology, and assessment of the whole person while building upon learning from NURS554.
-Alterations in physiologucal systems across the life span and special populations will be explored through a holistic lens.
-Cultural and environmental influences are consdiered part of the holistic assessment and therapy.
+This systems-based course continues to build upon the advanced knowledge and practice related to pathophysiology, pharmacology and assessment of the whole person while building upon learning from NURS 554.
+Alterations in physiological systems across the life span and special populations will be explored.
+Cultural and environmental influences are considered as part of assessment and therapy.

 Prerequisites: Prerequisite: NURS-554 and NURS-566Minimum grade C, TR, CR